allenfantasy/blog/source/_posts/color notes.md

 ### Color Luminance

+Steven Bradley wrote an great article about [color luminance](http://vanseodesign.com/web-design/color-luminance/), and here are some details:

+1. Our eyes have rods（视杆细胞）and cones（视锥细胞）to perceive light/dark as well as different color information; rods are responsible for seeing in low light and are sensitive to light/dark, while cones are responsible for distinguishing different colors.
+Moreover we have S-cones (blue), M-cones (green) and L-cones (red) for short, medium and long wavelength. -- three primary colors.
+2. `Luminance` is the measurement of the intensity of light that reaches our eye, while `brightness` and `value` are only the perception of an object's luminance. `Lightness` is the brightness relative to the brightness of a similarly illuminated white.
+3. Our perception of lightness (or brightness) don’t scale linearly with luminance.
+The perceived luminance is dependent on both light intensity and the specific wavelength of that light (a.k.a type of color).
+4. Every color has its own natural luminance levels.
+5. Saturation also affects luminance.
+If you reduce the saturation of a pure color to 0% the result is a 50% grey with a 50% value for luminance.
+6. differences between HSL, HSB, and HSV:
+    * HSB/V is measuring **the amount of light**
+    * HSL is measuring **the amount of white**

+#### Quantitive Implementation

 From [WCAG's Definition](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef), the `relative luminance` is:

 > the relative brightness of any point in a colorspace, normalized to 0 for darkest black and 1 for lightest white.